 - the name and dose of your medication

 - any monitoring requirements, such as regular blood tests

 Bring this letter and your medication in the original packets to show your doctor in Leeds.
-Check before you travel whether your medication is available in the UK and any regulations related to bringing your medication into the country.
+Check before you travel whether your medication is available in the UK and any regulations related to bringing your medication into the UK.

 You will have to carry your own bags outside airports and on connecting trains and coaches, so keep your luggage light and dont bring more than you can carry without help.